 Vessels (both commercial and recreational) may transit through any snapper grouper closed area in the South Atlantic EEZ with snapper grouper species on board if prohibited fishing gear is appropriately stowed and not available for immediate use.
-Use of spearfishing gear is permitted within South Atlantic snapper grouper closed areas and is not subject to this provision.
+The Council is considering alternatives that could allow fishing for snapper grouper species with spearfishing gear, black sea bass pots, and/or bottom longline within the proposed closed areas.